-This citrus-flavored salt is great sprinkled on fish, chicken, pasta or roasted vegetables.
+This citrus-flavored salt is great finishing salt.
+Sprinkle it on fish, chicken, pasta or roasted vegetables.
 It would also be good on dark chocolate or chocolate ganache.

 You’ll want to use flaky sea salt for this recipe.
 I used Maldon, the crème de la crème of sea salts.
 You can find it in speciality grocery stores or online: Maldon Flaked Sea Salt, 8.5 Ounces